 Universal programs provide flat-rate cash benefits to residents or citizens, without consideration of income, employment, or means.
 Typically financed from general revenues, these benefits may apply to all persons with sufficient residency.
 Universal programs may include old-age pensions for persons over a certain

-Countries in The Americas that Responded to the Social Security Programs Throughout the World Survey
+Countries in Asia and the Pacific that Responded to the Social Security Programs Throughout the World Survey